e-lie/renardo-website/docs/_coverpage.md

 ![Renardo screenshot](/images/screenshot1.png)

-- Livecoding with Python, SuperCollider, Reaper
+- Beginner friendly algoritmic music with Python, SuperCollider
-- FoxDot fork with a lot of new features
+- A new FoxDot fork with a lot of bonus features
 <!-- - Refactored and cleaned -->

 [Installation](/installation.md)